iterative/dvc.org/content/docs/user-guide/data-management/track-sync-data.md

 # Track and Sync Versioned Data

-The fundamental workflow of most <abbr>DVC projects</abbr> includes the following basic operations.
+The fundamental workflow of most <abbr>DVC projects</abbr> includes the following **basic operations**.
 These can be performed directly (as we cover here) but are sometimes included automatically in advanced workflows, like [pipelining] and [experiment management].

 [pipelining]: /doc/user-guide/pipelines